-Expert Senior Living Advisors from A Place for Mom can help direct you to Assisted Living communities.
+Expert Senior Living Advisors from A Place for Mom can help direct you to nursing homes.
 Together, we will find the perfect fit for your loved one, and we will provide direction and support as needed.
-We partner with 5 Assisted Living facilities in West Fargo and the surrounding area, so there are many options to choose from.
+With 6 senior care options in West Fargo and the surrounding area, there are many options to choose from.
 A Place for Mom is the largest senior living referral service in North America, and we can help you make a good choice at no cost to you.

 3540 University Dr S, Fargo, ND 58104

 Combining the best elements of our Midwest traditions, Pioneer House offers dignity to older adults who need assistance in their daily routine.
 Walk through our front door and feel right at home with warm, gracious surroundings and a community of people who care.Our building features 48...

 River Pointe of Moorhead is in the beautiful Minnesota, near the border of North Dakota.
 It has a beautiful court yard, and rooms custom designed to look and feel like a real home.
 They offer individualized plans for each resident, so no one pays for extra care and services that are not needed. ...

 Nursing homes, also called skilled nursing facilities, provide long-term care for seniors with significant physical or mental health conditions, and short-term care to people recovering from an injury or hospital stay.
 Nursing homes provide personal assistance and medical care from licensed professionals.
 Services in skilled nursing facilities often include: